fatuma-tahalil/HackathonPhotos-Technica/README.md

 # Getting Started: Development
 1. Node.js and npm must be installed.
 Can be downloaded from [nodejs.org](www.nodejs.org)

-# Lessons Learned:
-This was our first project using React so alot of lessons were learned.
-Implementing Google Authentication was very interesting because it required alot of thought in every aspect of the design.
-It required alot of error-handeling because there was so many aspects it could break.
-So I was challenged with alot of debugging before it could work.
-Then the users information had to be uploaded to the database and I faced challenges with the structural design.
-If taking the information from google was enough or if I had to format it as it's own collection.
-The most difficult part was then

 2. Install the dependencies:
 `npm install`